yingw787/cellsociety_team18/Sprint3_Requirements.md

 >NOTE: this should have an initial default size for displaying and be scrollable so you can get to the extra locations rather than making the locations successively smaller

 ####Implement the rules for three additional simulations (all simulations should work on all kinds of grid types):
-- slime molds (any of the models described)
+- [slime molds](http://zool33.uni-graz.at/schmickl/Self-organization/Group_behavior/Slime_mold_behavior/slime_mold_behavior.html) (any of the models described)

+- [foraging ants](http://cs.gmu.edu/~eclab/projects/mason/publications/alife04ant.pdf) (rules start at the bottom of page 2)

-- sugarscape (at least 2 of the models described)
+- [sugarscape](http://www2.le.ac.uk/departments/interdisciplinary-science/research/the-sugarscape) (at least 2 of the models described)
 >NOTE: these simulations require each grid location contain a "patch of ground" that can also have state and rules in addition to the standard CA cell

-- foraging ants (rules start at the bottom of page 2)